aphiria/aphiria/README.md

 }
 ```

 Nullable parameters and parameters with default values are also supported.
-If you a query string parameter is optional, it _must_ be either nullable or have a default value.
+If a query string parameter is optional, it _must_ be either nullable or have a default value.

 <h3 id="arrays-in-request-body">Arrays in Request Body</h3>